menu

 Occupations and Workforce

-Bryant is a blue-collar town, with 54.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Bryant is generally considered to be a blue-collar town.
+54.00% of the Bryant workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Bryant is a town of production and manufacturing workers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Bryant who work in office and administrative support (18.53%), management occupations (9.31%), and maintenance occupations (4.61%).

 Setting & Lifestyle